 I’m using a plain white paper I pulled out of a printer, a wide selection of brushes (only because I was not sure how the fancy will strike me), watercolors from Target, a cup with water, and a piece of tissue (just in case I need to dub away excess of color).

 When it comes to watercolors lots of water is good.
 So, I like to start with wetting the paper.
 Just dip your biggest brush into water and “paint” the page wet.
 Kids love this step!

-Paint the middle third of the page with a mix of orange and red leaving a bit of space for sun.
-If you forget to leave some space for sun, just drop a bit of water on the spot and dab it with rug or tissue.
+Paint the middle third of the page with a mix of orange and red leaving a bit of space for the sun.
+If you forget to leave some space for the sun, just drop a bit of water on the spot and dab it with a rug or tissue.
 Or don’t worry about the sun at all.
-You will be fine without it.

 And to create sharper contrast patterns use the edge of the brush.
 See the pic below

 Now add a real dark color around the edges.
 I’m using a mix of blue and black.

 You don’t have to do this next step, but my kids asked for sea and cliffs.
 So, I added some dark blue to the bottom of the page for the water effect and added patches of black to represent cliffs.

 Don’t worry about colors spreading.
 It creates a natural transition.
 Real cliffs do cast a shadow over the water.

 I left a bit of yellow path in the middle of my body of water for light reflection.
 If kids color with blue all over the bottom of the page, they simply can add a bit of yellow on top of it.
 Watercolors will blend right in!

 My kids pronounced it a fun project!
 I love how watercolors flow on wet paper and blend into one another.
 It creates a very realistic effect because the colors in nature are typically blended and not dubbed one on top of another.
 But blending acrylics or tempera paint is much more difficult to accomplish successfully for kids than blending watercolors.